Signet Jewelers: History

 In February 2014, Signet Jewelers Ltd. agreed to buy Zale Corporation, with Zale shareholders receiving US$21 a share in cash in $1.4 billion deal.
 This merger created a $6.2 billion firm.

-In July 2017, Virginia Drosos was appointed CEO of Signet Jewelers Ltd., replacing Mark Light, who had served as CEO since October 2014.
-A month later it was announced that Signet Jewelers Ltd. agreed to buy R2Net, owner of online jewellery retailer James Allen, for $328 million.
+In July 2017, Virginia Drosos was appointed CEO of Signet, replacing Mark Light, who had been CEO since October 2014.
+A month later it was announced that Signet agreed to buy R2Net, owner of online jewellery retailer James Allen, for $328 million.
 The company announced the sale of its revolving credit portfolio to Alliance Data Systems and Genesis Financial Solutions that same year.

-During the 2020 COVID-19 pandemic in the United Kingdom, Signet Group announced it would not reopen 80 of its UK stores after the shutdown.
+During the 2020 COVID-19 pandemic in the United Kingdom, Signet announced it would not reopen 80 of its UK stores after the shutdown.
 In the United States, following mandatory temporary closures of stores due to the pandemic, online sales rose 58 percent to $1.2 billion during the fiscal year ended on January 30, 2021, compared to the previous year.
 Total sales, however, fell 15 percent to $5.2 billion.
 To operate more efficiently, CFO Joan Hilson stated the company plans on reducing the hours of operation for stores outside of malls and adjusting staffing depending on foot traffic, as well as eliminating costs through its supply chain.
 The company planned to close around 100 of its bricks-and-mortar stores in 2021 in an ongoing effort to reduce their reliance on mall-based locations and focus more on online distribution.